johnsnook/yii2-sbadmin/README.md

 Yii2 SB Admin 2 Theme
 =====================
-A Bootstrap 4 admin template theme for Yii2
+A Bootstrap 4 admin template theme for Yii2.
+Developed for a Yii2 advanced installation, but should work fine with a basic install.

 Installation
 ------------